googlecolab/colab-vscode/docs/contributing.md

 #### Run the extension

-1. Open the repository in VS Code
+1. Open the repo root with VS Code

-2. Launch the Extension Development Host by pressing `F5` or selecting `Run Extension` from VS Code's <b>Run and Debug</b> view.
+1. Launch the extension by pressing `F5` or selecting `Run Extension` from VS Code's _Run and Debug_ view.

-3. Open a notebook file (`.ipynb`).
-To create a new one, open the command palette (`Cmd/Ctrl + Shift + P`) and select `Create: New Jupyter Notebook`.
+1. Create or open a Jupyter notebook file (`.ipynb`).

-4. Test and validate your changes.
+1. Test and validate your changes.

 ### Code Reviews